opencurve/curve/docs/en/mds_en.md

 ``PageFileSegment:`` segment is the smallest unit of files spaces assignment.

-``PageFileChunkInfo:`` chunk is the smallest unit for data fragmentation.
+``PageFileChunkInfo:`` chunks are the smallest unit for data fragmentation.

 Figure 3 below shows the relation between segment and chunk: